Updated January 25, 2023

 Nah.
-There are lots of children of rich kids who squandered the fortunes on cocaine.
-There are a lot of people who work themselves up from nothing.
+There are lots of children of rich parents who squandered their fortunes on cocaine.
+There are a lot of people who worked themselves up from nothing.

-And there are an equal amount to come from middle-class, unassuming background and rise to greatness.
+And there are an equal amount who came from a middle-class, unassuming background and grew wealth.

 You could argue that there’s some luck to being successful, but I really don’t think being born rich is the necessary precursor.

 Also, the people who say this usually ARE rich.
-I was born in a rich Western Country.
-Even though I was poor by my country standards, I was still richer than a lot of the world.
+I was born in a rich Western country.
+Even though I was poor by my country’s standards, I was still richer than a lot of the world.